akornatskyy/wheezy.routing/doc/userguide.rst

 Adding Routes
 -------------

-You have an instance of :py:class:`wheezy.routing.Router` (:py:class:`~wheezy.routing.router.PathRouter`).
+You have an instance of :py:class:`wheezy.routing.PathRouter` (:py:class:`~wheezy.routing.router.PathRouter`).
 Call it method :py:meth:`~wheezy.routing.router.PathRouter.add_routes` to add any mapping you have.
 Here is how we do it in :ref:`helloworld` example: